Key Pressure Facing Leaders Right Now: Problem Solving

 In a previous post, we talked about the crucial nature of emotional intelligence growth in our leadership development plans.
 In that post, I shared that I was going to share three emotional intelligence competencies that were under pressure especially in our Covid-19 reality.
 The first competency we talked about was flexibility.
 In this post we will talk about the second competency under pressure; our ability to have a healthy level of problem-solving capacity.

-Problem Solving, as defined by The EQ Edge is “the ability to find solutions to problems in situations where emotions are involved, and to understand how emotions impact decision making.
-Problem solving is associated with being conscientious, disciplined, methodical, and systematic in persevering and approaching problems.
+Problem solving, as defined by The EQ Edge is “the ability to find solutions to problems in situations where emotions are involved, and to understand how emotions impact decision making.
+It is associated with being conscientious, disciplined, methodical, and systematic in persevering and approaching problems.
 This skill is also linked to a desire to do one’s best and to confront problems rather than avoid them”.

 Now more than ever with social distancing being our reality, businesses and life as we knew it are either on hold or temporarily shut down.
 Emotions in all of us are at an increased level.
 The ability to recognize these emotions and still have the capacity to solve problems while keeping our cool is a crucial skill to manage or grow during this time.